GoogleContainerTools/skaffold/docs/design_proposals/transparent-init.md

 This proposal is brought about by an older issue, [#1273](https://github.com/GoogleContainerTools/skaffold/issues/1273)

 With the recent focus on skaffold UX, we've decided to see how we can improve the onboarding experience when using skaffold.
-One way we'd like to do this is by allowing the user to simply install skaffold and run any of the skaffold commands in their project, without having to first run `skaffold init` and go through the interactive portion of creating a config for their project.
+One way we'd like to do this is by allowing the user to simply install skaffold and run skaffold commands like `run`, `dev`, or `debug` in their project, without having to first run `skaffold init` and go through the interactive portion of creating a config for their project.
 To do this, we'd like to automatically create a config upon invocation of skaffold commands, so that the user doesn't have to see something like this
 ```
 ❯ skaffold dev